Hand taps credit card against pay terminal in clothing store.

 4 min read

-1. Merchants pay credit card processing fees to financial institutions that facilitate credit card transactions for the business.
+1. Merchants pay processing fees to companies that enable the credit card sales transactions.

 2. Retailers sometimes pass on processing fees to customers in the form of a credit card convenience fee.